 Course Format and Student Workload

-This course will center around lecturing, individual assignments, and a final project done in teams of four .
+This course will center around lecturing, individual assignments, and a final project done in teams of four.
 We will meet twice per week where the teaching staff will talk about topics on engineering SaaS.
 You will work on intensive reading and programming assignments individually.
-There will also be a semester-long final project where you and two teammates will together build a working SaaS product and launch it by the end of the semester.
+There will also be a semester-long final project where you and three teammates will together build a working SaaS product and launch it by the end of the semester.